mexili/cssify/README.md

 ## Setup Guide Video

-I went ahead and put all the installation steps into a video!
+We went ahead and put all the installation steps into a video!
 You can watch the CSSify Setup Guide here -

 https://www.youtube.com/watch?xyz